- ABMS Certification:

-- Bile Duct Cancer, Gallbladder Cancer, Liver Cancer, Pancreatic Cancer, Gastric (Stomach) Cancer, Whipple Procedure, Carcinoid Cancer-GI
+- Bile Duct Cancer, Gallbladder Cancer, Liver Cancer, Pancreatic Cancer, Stomach Cancer, Whipple Procedure, Carcinoid Cancer, Gastrointestinal Cancer, Pancreatic Cysts

 As associate director of clinical affairs for the Cancer Center, Dr. Adams is responsible for clinical strategic and operational management.
-He is chief of the division of surgical oncology and the division of hepatobiliary and pancreatic surgery.
+He is chair of the department of surgery and the division of hepatobiliary and pancreatic surgery.

 In his clinical roles, he established a Pancreatic Cancer Program that involves screening for high-risk patients as well as novel treatment therapies for those who are diagnosed with the condition.
 In addition, Adams is member-elect on the Clinical Staff Executive Committee Advisory Committee.